MunicipalDevelopment/MunicipalDevelopment.github.io/Routing/README.md

 # ServiceArea.html

 Click multiple points on the map then click the Solve button on the upper left.
-Modify Params to change distance.
+Modify defaultBreaks in feet, comma seperated to change distances.
+Default 1,2 mile.

 [View the live example](http://municipaldevelopment.github.io/Routing/ServiceArea.html)